yamisama/AFDesignLoad/doc/source/file_format.rst

 If the data size is 0, num swatches appears to only be one single zero byte.

-What follows is the swatch data.
-Curiously, the color values are stored as ASCII pascal strings.
+What follows is the name data.
+The names are stored as 8-bit pascal strings, presumably UTF-8.

 Each entry is a uint32\_t length field, followed by as many characters as specified by that field.
 There is no zero terminator.

-The strings have the form "R:230 G:23 B:118" or "H:108 S:89 L:37", i.e. the
-color model is implicit, values are stored as 8-bit ASCII text with no zero padding, but a single whitespace to separate the values (probably for easy parsing with sscanf).